potexxi/GrandRP-auto-fuel-collector/README.md

 # GrandRP-auto-fuel-collector
-Collects automatic benzin on grand rp at the new oil plattformers.
+Collects automatic benzin (will be expanded to all three oil-types) on grand rp at the new oil plattformers.
+This script does not automatically pass the humen authentification.
+You need to do it manually.
+How to use it? -> [Supported-Resolutions]

-### Use at your own risk.
+#### Use at your own risk.

 ## Overview